epogrebnyak/weo-reader/README.md

 ## Install

-The program is tested to run under Python 3.8.5.
-It may work well with Python version 3.6 and above.
+The program is tested to run with Python 3.8.5 and up.

 To install `weo`: